 Your workout program includes a combination of lifts or exercises to get a bigger chest.
 If you stay the course, then there is nothing that can stop you from achieving your dreams.
 When planning your workout for the upper body, including exercises like bench press, the overhead barbell press, and deadlifts.
 These are some of the most effective exercises to build width in the upper body.

 Combining these exercises will help you get a rounder physique, but it can also add some additional mass because width cannot increase without the extra mass.
-Besides, your workout should consist of a set of 5 reps, 2-3 times a week.
+Besides, your workout should comprise a set of 5 reps, 2-3 times a week.

 Try to increase 10 pounds of weight per week through deadlifts and 10 pounds per week through bench press and barbell overhead press.
-You can use any popular workout programs like HIIT, 5×5 training to get a bigger chest.
+You can use any popular workout programs like German Volume, 5×5 training to get a bigger chest.